rekcuFniarB/MostFrequentlyRepeatedWords/README.md

 Usage
 -----

-Start the service with command `npm run`.
+Start the service with command `npm start`.

 Requests should be made from AJAX to the URL `/api/wordstats/` using `POST` method in `application/x-www-form-urlencoded` format.